jeffreydarlington/Panadas_Essential_Training/README.md

 # Panadas_Essential_Training
-This is a project from LinkedIn Leaning
+This is a project from LinkedIn Leaning and I sharpening my skills in pandas